awsdocs/aws-freertos-docs/doc_source/getting_started_xilinx.md

 ## Troubleshooting<a name="xilinx-troubleshooting"></a>

 ### General Troubleshooting Tips<a name="xilinx-troubleshooting-general"></a>
-+ If you encounter build errors that are related to incorrect paths, try to clean and rebuild the project, as described in [Build the Amazon FreeRTOS Project](#xilinx-freertos-build-project)\.
++ If you encounter build errors that are related to incorrect paths, try to clean and rebuild the project, as described in [Build the Amazon FreeRTOS Demo Project](#xilinx-freertos-build-project)\.
 **Note**
 If you are using Windows, make sure that you use forward slashes when you set the string substitution variables in the Windows XSDK IDE\.